ninety47/mt4-libs/README.md

 appropriately referenced libraries compiled other open source code found in forums and other websites.
 A copy of the is available in the [root](https://github.com/ninety47/mt4-libs/blob/master/gpl.txt) of the repository or from
 [GNU website](http://www.gnu.org/licenses/gpl.txt).

+#Disclaimer
+Trading is inherently risky.
+If you use these libraries or any of the source code or indicators in this repository you do so acknowledging they are provided **AS-IS** and **WITH NO WARRANTY** of any kind.
+If you chose to use the results of these indicators or supporting libraries in your trading or any other decision making processes you do so at **your own risk**.
+In downloading, cloning, or generally obtaining a copy of anything from within this repository you acknowledge the author, Michael O'Keeffe, is **NOT responsilble** for any type of losses you incur as a result of using the:
+* source code,
+* compiled or other binary products, or
+* any works derived from this source or binary code held in this repository.

 #What is MetaTrader 4 (MT4)
 MetaTrader 4 is a retail trading platform commonly used by retail traders to trade Foreign Exchange (FX) and Contracts For Difference (CFDs).
 You can learn more about MetaTrader from the the MetaQuotes